Mississagi River: Etymology

-The river's name comes from the Ojibwe misi-zaagi, "river with a wide mouth".
+The river's name comes from the Ojibwe misi-zaagi, meaning "river with a wide mouth".

-Course
+Geography

 The Mississagi River begins in a small unnamed lake in Sudbury District and flows south 8 km from that point to the border of Algoma District, then southeast through a north-east corner of the district, before returning once again to Sudbury District at White Owl Lake, from which it flows into Mississagi Lake at an elevation of 457 m.

 The river then turns south and heads to Kettle Lake, the furthest point east it reaches, before continuing south and entering Mississagi River Provincial Park at Upper Bark Lake at an elevation of 446 m.
-The river then continues south and crosses back into Algoma District, where it remains for the rest of its journey to Lake Huron, and enters the large "L"-shaped Bark Lake.
+The river then continues south and crosses back into Algoma District, where it remains for the rest of its journey to Lake Huron, and enters the large L-shaped Bark Lake.
 It then heads west through Hellgate Rapids, takes in its right tributary the Abinette River at an elevation of 411 m, splits into two channels to form an island at 46°56′22″N 82°48′05″W, recombines at 46°55′55″N 82°48′52″W, and enters the large Rocky Island Lake at an elevation of 410 m, where the right tributary Cypress River enters.
 The Mississagi River then flows into Aubrey Lake, partially formed by the Aubrey Falls Generating Station (hydro) and dam, and where the Wenebegon Rivers joins.
 Not all the water is funnelled into the station, however; some continues to form the Aubrey Falls.

 The river turns south and the right tributary Aubinadong River enters, followed by two left tributaries, the Sharpsand River and the Rapid River in quick succession, and further on, another left tributary, Snowshoe Creek from Wakomata Lake.
 Then it reaches Tunnel Lake, formed by the George W Rayner Generating Station and Wells Generating Station and associated dams.
 The river then heads southeast where the left tributary Little White River enters, and continues to Red Rock Lake, created by the Red Rock Falls Generating Station and dam, over the Shino Rapids, takes in the right tributary Bolton River, then reaches the North Channel on Lake Huron.

+Over the period 1961 to 2023, the Mississagi River has a mean flow of 118 m3/s.
+Mean minimal flow is 38.3 m3/s and mean maximum flow is 255 m3/s.
+Record maximum flow was 415 m3/s in May 1997, while record minimum flow was 25.5 m3/s in December 1976.

 The river's delta is a "bird's foot" delta, a type not commonly found on the Great Lakes.
 The Mississippi River in Louisiana has a bird's foot delta.

 Communities along the Mississagi River in upstream order: